hupster/modsync/README.md

 **Features**

 This is what the tool does, in approximately the same order.
-Note that any if the listed actions can be disabled by leaving the corresponding configuration setting empty.
+Note that any of the listed actions can be disabled by leaving the corresponding configuration setting empty.

 - Check for updates

-Checks for updates for the tool itself.
+Checks for updates of the tool itself.
 If the version set by config key 'ToolVersion' is higher than the version running, then download the file set by 'ToolDownloadFile' from the FTP server and replace the running executable with it.
+Make sure that the AssemblyFileVersion (set in Properties\AssemblyInfo.cs) matches 'ToolVersion'.

 - Check Java